scottc11/OK-Degree/README.md

  * State Struct:
  * - is shared globally between tasks
  * - holds a series of "flags" for which to tell each task which code it should execute
+ *
+ * Software Timers:
+    - this is what MBED must have used to create timed events.
+    - if the RTOS is clocked by the sequencer clock, this could be very usefull
+ *
 ```

 ## Toolchain